Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Multi-Contact Planning for Humanoids

 Unlike search-based contact planning, which primarily checks kinematic feasibility for expansion and often requires additional lower-level planning to generate dynamically feasible motion, optimization-based contact planning~\cite{posa2014direct} offers the possibility of \textit{simultaneous} planning of whole-body motion and contact interactions, as illustrated in Fig.~\ref{fig:CITO}.
 This approach integrates dynamics directly into the contact planning process, eliminating the need for a hierarchical structure.
 A Contact-Implicit Trajectory Optimization (CITO) is formed by incorporating contact dynamics into the trajectory optimization formulation, allowing the solver to determine the contact modes, contact forces, contact positions, and whole-body motions all at once~\cite{chatzinikolaidis2020contact,manchester2020variational, posa2016optimization}.

 Due to the inherently large problem size, CITOs often rely on speed-up strategies, such as warm-starting with reasonable initial guesses for fast convergence~\cite{mastalli2016hierarchical} and separating into contact planning and whole-body motion planning subproblems in a hierarchical fashion~\cite{chen2023online}.
-With the increasing demand for computation efficiency, CITOs have witnessed a rise in computation speed via sequential quadratic programming (\textit{e.g.},~\cite{posa2014direct}), differential dynamic programming (\textit{e.g.},~\cite{tassa2012synthesis}), and iterative linear quadratic regulator (\textit{e.g.},~\cite{carius2018trajectory}).
+With the increasing demand for computation efficiency, CITOs have witnessed a rise in computation speed via sequential quadratic programming (SQP) (\textit{e.g.},~\cite{posa2014direct}), differential dynamic programming (DDP)(\textit{e.g.},~\cite{tassa2012synthesis}), and iterative linear quadratic regulator (\textit{e.g.},~\cite{carius2018trajectory}).
 These improvements have even enabled the use of CITO in a Model Predictive Control (\textit{a.k.a.} CI-MPC) framework for real-time planning on quadruped robots~\cite{le2024fast,kong2023hybrid} and robotic arms~\cite{aydinoglu2023consensus, kurtz2023inverse}.
 However, for the humanoid robots, applying CITO to loco-manipulation has yet to be achieved.

-Migrating such CITO as real-time CI-MPC to humanoid loco-manipulation problems presents its own set of challenges, including high-dimensional space of optimization variables, complex/undifferentiable contact dynamics models, proper modeling of interaction dynamics, resolution of initial guess, and tedious tuning.
-Although the body of literature on CITO and CI-MPC for humanoid robots is quite limited, recent efforts have demonstrated viable strategies for accelerating such methods.
-To achieve real-time CITO in multi-contact humanoid motion generation,~\cite{tassa2012synthesis} improves the \textit{time stepping} integrator-based method~\cite{stewart2000rigid} by introducing a smooth-max function to approximate the contact impulses.~\cite{dafarra2022dynamic} incorporates dynamic complementarity conditions in the rigid contact model and improved solving time in contact implicit humanoid locomotion problems.~\cite{le2024fast} leverages structure exploitation and offsets the time-consuming Linear Complementarity Problems (LCPs) by pre-computing its constant terms offline for improved online computation efficiency.
+Migrating such CITO as real-time CI-MPC to humanoid loco-manipulation presents its own set of challenges, including high-dimensional space of optimization variables, complex/undifferentiable contact dynamics models, proper modeling of interaction dynamics, resolution of initial guess, and tedious tuning. \citet{esteban2025reduced} has made an initial effort to provide reasonable reference trajectories with the Hybrid Linear Inverted Pendulum (HLIP) model to allow natural contact behaviors at both hand and foot locations.

-Furthermore, the potential to harness and combine the advantages of search-based and optimization-based methods remains largely unexplored.
-For example,~\cite{lin2020robust} enhanced CITO by incorporating a graph-search-based contact sequence generator and neural-network-based capturability prediction for efficient and robust disturbance rejection in humanoid multi-contact locomotion.
-To improve the robustness of CITO,~\cite{Drnach_RAL2021, Drnach_Frontier2022} also show that considering the uncertainty in the optimization results in solutions robust against perturbation from the terrain contact.